Quasar-Inc-Dev/SistemaVendas/README.md

 >
 > -----

-> ## Sobre o Projeto
+> ## About the Project

-> Este projeto é uma aplicação de desktop para gerenciamento de vendas, desenvolvida em Java com a biblioteca gráfica Swing.
-O sistema demonstra conceitos fundamentais de desenvolvimento de software, como a criação de interfaces de usuário (UI), a manipulação de eventos e a integração com um banco de dados relacional (MySQL) através de JDBC.
+> This project is a desktop application for sales management, developed in Java with the Swing graphics library.
+The system demonstrates fundamental software development concepts, such as creating user interfaces (UI), handling events, and integrating with a relational database (MySQL) via JDBC.

-> A arquitetura do projeto separa as responsabilidades em pacotes, contendo as classes da interface (view), os objetos de acesso a dados (DAO) e as classes de modelo (beans), facilitando a manutenção e a compreensão do código.
+> The project's architecture separates responsibilities into packages, containing the interface classes (view), data access objects (DAO), and model classes (beans), facilitating code maintenance and understanding.

 >
 >
 > -----

-> ## Principais Funcionalidades
+> ## Key Features

->   * Lançamento de Vendas: Interface intuitiva para criar uma nova nota de venda, selecionando um cliente e adicionando múltiplos produtos.
+>   * **Sales Entry:** Intuitive interface to create a new sales note, selecting a customer and adding multiple products.
->   * Integração com Banco de Dados: Carregamento dinâmico de clientes e produtos a partir do banco de dados para preenchimento de componentes da UI.
+>   * **Database Integration:** Dynamic loading of customers and products from the database to populate UI components.
->   * Gerenciamento de Itens: Adição e exclusão de itens do "carrinho" de vendas antes da persistência final.
+>   * **Item Management:** Addition and deletion of items from the sales "cart" before final persistence.
->   * Lógica de Negócio no Banco (Triggers): O cálculo do valor total da nota é automatizado por meio de triggers no MySQL, garantindo a consistência dos dados diretamente no banco.
+>   * **Database Business Logic (Triggers):** The calculation of the note's total value is automated via triggers in MySQL, ensuring data consistency directly in the database.

 >
 >
 > -----

-> ## Como Executar
+> ## How to Run

 > ### 1\.
-Pré-requisitos
+Prerequisites

->   * JDK 8 ou superior
+>   * JDK 8 or higher
->   * Servidor MySQL (XAMPP, WAMP, etc.)
+>   * MySQL Server (XAMPP, WAMP, etc.)
->   * NetBeans IDE 8.2 ou superior
+>   * NetBeans IDE 8.2 or higher

 > ### 2\.
-Configuração do Banco de Dados
+Database Setup

->   * Inicie seu servidor MySQL.
+>   * Start your MySQL server.
->   * Crie um novo banco de dados com o nome `SisVendas`.
+>   * Create a new database named `SisVendas`.
->   * Importe o script SQL contido no arquivo `SisVendas.sql` (disponível na raiz deste repositório) para criar as tabelas e os triggers necessários.
+>   * Import the SQL script contained in the `SisVendas.sql` file (available in the root of this repository) to create the necessary tables and triggers.

 > ### 3\.
-Configuração do Projeto
+Project Setup

->   * Abra o projeto na IDE NetBeans.
+>   * Open the project in the NetBeans IDE.
->   * Adicione o driver MySQL Connector/J às bibliotecas do projeto.
+>   * Add the MySQL Connector/J driver to the project's libraries.
->   * Verifique e, se necessário, ajuste as credenciais de acesso ao banco de dados na classe de conexão (por padrão, user='root' e password='').
+>   * Check and, if necessary, adjust the database access credentials in the connection class (by default, user='root' and password='').

 > ### 4\.
-Execução
+Execution

->   * Execute o arquivo principal da interface (`CadastroNota.java`) para iniciar a aplicação.
+>   * Run the main interface file (`CadastroNota.java`) to start the application.

 >
 >